How it works

 Comprehensive cardiovascular risk assessment measuring all cholesterol components and ratios.
 Essential for assessing heart disease risk and monitoring cardiovascular health.

-"Good" cholesterol that removes harmful cholesterol from arteries.
+"Good" cholesterol removing harmful cholesterol from arteries.

-"Bad" cholesterol that can build up in artery walls.
+"Bad" cholesterol building up in artery walls.

 High levels increase heart disease risk and may indicate diabetes or metabolic syndrome.